mernst/uwisdom/Uw.md

-# Wisdom about the University of Washington.
+# Wisdom about the University of Washington

 On github.com, you can view the table of contents of this file by clicking the